townmath/cisp400-reader/_sources/glossary.rst

       and it conducts the execution of the program.

    runtime error
-      Errors encountered during program execution.
+      An error that does not occur until the program has started to execute but that prevents the program from continuing.
       Compare to :term:`compile-time error`, :term:`link error`,
       and :term:`semantic error`.

    runtime polymorphism
+   Runtime polymorphism
       A form of :term:`polymorphism` known as Overriding.
       Overridden methods are those which implement a new method with the same signature as a method inherited from its base class.
       Compare to :term:`compile-time polymorphism`.

-   runtime error
-      An error that does not occur until the program has started to execute but that prevents the program from continuing.

    runtime stack
       The place where an :term:`activation record` is stored when a